fleek-network/fleek-network-docs/guides/Node Operators/updating-lightning.md

 ```

 :::tip
 Make sure that the paths provided to the command `ln` are correct.
-If you are using customised pathnames or switched to a different username other then the one used for installation it has to change accordingly.
+If you are using customized pathnames or switched to a different username other than the one used for installation it has to change accordingly.
 :::

 ## Systemd service

-It's highly recommend to use systemd to manage the Fleek Network service for node operators.
+It's highly recommended to use systemd to manage the Fleek Network service for node operators.
 Systemd is a system and service manager for Linux operating systems that provides a consistent way to manage system services across various distributions.

 ### Verify the setup